Summer 2024 Applications for Tufts Pre-College Programs are now open!

 - Skills to navigate the Undergraduate experience

 * Upon passing a course taken for credit

 Note: this page represents our best expectations for the program we will deliver, but due to the ever-evolving situation, is subject to change.
 We will update this page as new information becomes available.

 Not for you?
 Check out one of our other programs.

-It is highly recommended that students attend our program Orientation during which we will review the program , discuss policies and safety, and answer questions.
+It is highly recommended that students attend our program Orientation during which we will review the program, discuss policies and safety, and answer questions.
 Additionally, students will have the opportunity to confirm their course schedules and staff will be on-hand to address any issues.
-Orientation dates for Summer '21 will be announced soon!

-The foundation of the program is the opportunity to take courses at Tufts University.
+Take courses at Tufts University!
 Students have the opportunity to build their own course schedule from our extensive list of lecture courses, with something for every student!
-Students may choose from courses offered in departments in the School of Arts & Sciences, School of the Museum of Fine Arts, and the School of Engineering.
+Students may choose from dozens of courses offered in a wide variety of departments in the School of Arts & Sciences, School of the Museum of Fine Arts, and the School of Engineering.
 High school students may take between 1 and 10 credits during a term and an unlimited number of workshops.
-Like real Undergraduate students, Courses at Tufts for High Schoolers students are responsible for getting themselves to classes or workshops each day and for managing their time while on campus.
+Like real Undergraduate students, Courses at Tufts for High Schoolers students are responsible for attending classes or workshops each day and for managing their time.